soasme/PeppaPEG/docs/tutcalc.rst

 * Rule `term` can parse inputs like `a + b - c + d ...` or `a`.
 * Rule `factor` can parse inputs like `a * b / c * d ...` or `a`.
 * Rule `unary` can parse inputs like `+a`, `++a`, `-a`, `a`, etc.
-* Rule `primary` will have no corresponding token in the ast.
+* Rule `primary` will have no corresponding node in the ast.
-* Rule `integer` are some squashed digits, which avoids creating tokens for each digit.
+* Rule `integer` are some squashed digits, which avoids creating nodes for each digit.
 * Rule `whitespace` allows arbitrary number of whitespace or tab in between expressions.

 Step 3: Eval Ast
 ----------------

-Next, let's evaluate the token tree.
+Next, let's evaluate the tree.
 We traverse the AST and calculate the result.

 .. literalinclude:: ../examples/calc.h
    :lines: 99-164